oslabs-beta/mlflow-js/CONTRIBUTING.md

 npm run test
 ```

-This will launch the MLflow UI on your local machine at `http://localhost:5002`.
-Then run the Jest tests.
+This will launch the MLflow UI on your local machine at `http://localhost:5002`, and run the Jest tests.

 9. Commit your changes